phil-hignight/example/sample_prompt.md

       taskLines.push('- [ ] ' + taskNo + '. ' + e.id + ' ' + e.title);
     });
     try { fs.writeFileSync(taskPath, taskLines.join('\n') + '\n'); } catch (e) { fail('cannot write ' + taskPath + ': ' + e.message); }
-    console.log('Wrote ' + taskPath + ' with ' + taskEntries(schema).length + ' entries.
+    console.log('Wrote ' + taskPath + ' with ' + taskEntries(schema).length + ' entries, the last two being the result file and the PDF.
 Now run --checklist and paste the block it prints into your reply, so the run can be watched; tick each entry in both places only after its block is written.');
     process.exit(0);
   }
   if (flags.checklist) {